Homeopathy Described

 For example, a homeopath evaluating a patient’s headaches would be interested in the peculiarities of the headaches that are unique to the case.
 The practitioner would also investigate other features of the patient: preference for heat or cold, temperament, aversions to and desires for certain foods, even seemingly unrelated symptoms such as digestive troubles, rashes, and so forth.
 Thus, several patients with headaches might each need different homeopathic medicines.
 Remedies are made from plants, minerals, animal substances and others.

 In homeopathy, each patient is considered unique.
 It is the peculiar features of a person’s complaint that leads the homeopath to the remedy that is right for that person.
 Thus, four people, each with headaches, might get four very different remedies, because remedies are given based each patient’s particular manifestations of a disease.
 One person’s headaches are caused by sunlight; another’s relieved by the warmth of the sun.
 Two different diseases.
 Two different remedies.
 A third person’s headache causes nausea, and the fourth’s actually is relieved by eating!
-Again, the homeopath pursues these differences and the patterns they demonstrate, in order to find the remedy that will relieve the problem or problems.
+Again, the homeopath pursues these differences and the patterns they demonstrate, to find the remedy that will relieve the entire imbalance that led to the problem.

 Homeopathic medicines do not “interact” with traditional drug therapies.
-As improvements manifest, there may be questions about what is occurring.
-Often, the need for drug therapy diminishes or resolves.
+As improvements occur, the need for regular drug therapy may diminish or resolve.
 Consultation with a professional homeopath with traditional medical training can be of help.
-Be aware that there are many styles of homeopathy.
-Each has varying support in the clinical literature of America, Europe and India.
+There are many styles of homeopathy.
+Each has varying support in the clinical literature of America, Europe, and India.

 Styles of Homeopathy–Classical Homeopathy